tjdev7/PasswordJS/README.md

 ### Future app goals:

-- [ ] Include JS framework backend for project
-- [ ] Include working copy button inside the app
+- [ ] Add more password options inside the app
-- [ ] Create a 2FA code generator
+- [ ] Include a JS framework backend for project
-- [ ] Include QR reader for 2FA generator option
+- [ ] Add multiple tests for the project